Outsourcing Technical Debt Retirement Projects

 Replace the Asset

 The second alternative to retiring the TDIQ is to replace the entire asset.
 For this option, the question of affordability arises.
 In some instances this alternative is practical, but for many assets, the organization simply cannot afford to purchase or design and construct replacements.
+And for those assets that “learn”, and which contain data gathered from experience over a long period of time, retiring the asset can require developing some means of recovering the experience data and migrating it to the replacement asset—a potentially daunting effort in itself.

 This series of posts explores the issues that arise when an organization undertakes to retire the technical debt that its irreplaceable assets are carrying.
 Below, I’ll be inserting links to the subsequent posts in this series.